chase-moskal/renraku/readme.md

 ***"an api should just be a bunch of async functions."***

-i had this idea in 2017, and ever since then i've been evolving the implementation and typescript ergonomics.
+i had this idea in 2017, and since then i've been evolving the concept's implementation and typescript ergonomics.

 this project is the result.